 - 1 teaspoon vanilla extract

-- 1 (14-ounce can) coconut cream, chilled overnight
+- 1 (14-ounce can) coconut milk **chilled overnight

-- ¼ cup roasted peanuts (optional topping)
+- ¼ cup roasted peanuts (optional garnish)

 Instructions